Distributed Nash Equilibrium Seeking in N-Cluster Games with Fully Uncoordinated Constant Step-Sizes

 \subsection{Algorithm Convergence}

-In our first experiment, we focus on the verification of the convergence result derived in Theorem~\ref{theorem:optimality_distr}.
+In this part, we focus on the verification of the convergence result derived in Theorem~\ref{theorem:optimality_distr}.
 The step-size $\gamma^i_j$ is evenly selected from $[0.045,0.1]$, giving a heterogeneity of $0.2381$.
 Then, the trajectories of the decisions of all firms (and branches) and the NE gap $\|\mathbf{x}_t - \mathbf{x}^*\|_2$ are plotted in Fig.~\ref{fig:action_rgf_con}.
 As can be seen, the convergence to the NE is obtained and the rate is linear.